 Standing at a crossroads in the Mediterranean, the Balearic Islands are some of Europe’s most idyllic and captivating destinations for a luxury break.
 Indeed, you must be prepared to banish the cliché of islands solely dominated by brash resorts – the Balearics continue to lure a sizeable number of jet-setters and film stars, who head for luxurious but discreet hideaways in the hills.
-It is these chic resorts, attractive coves, and secluded beaches, combined with a benign, warm climate, that have made tourism the mainstay of life along the coasts of Mallorca, Ibiza, and Menorca.
-However, on tiny Formentera the pace of life is slow and the level of development minuscule.
+These chic resorts, attractive coves, and secluded beaches, combined with a benign, warm climate, have made tourism the mainstay of life for Mallorca, Ibiza, and Menorca.
+However, on tiny Formentera, the pace of life is slow, and the level of development minuscule.

-Today, the Balearics’ wine industry is experiencing a massive renaissance and continued investment has raised the quality and consistency of the wines to new levels.
-Each of the four Balearic Islands – Mallorca, Ibiza, Formentera, and Menorca – is in the business of making wine, although the only island with a sizeable industry is Mallorca and Formenteran wine remains a local curiosity.
+Today, the Balearics’ wine industry is experiencing a massive renaissance, and continued investment has raised the wines’ quality and consistency to new levels.
+Each of the four Balearic Islands – Mallorca, Ibiza, Formentera, and Menorca – is in the business of making wine.
+However, the only island with a sizeable industry is Mallorca, and Formenteran wine remains a local curiosity.
 But, for wine lovers keen to learn more about these fascinating and unique wines, there are many treats in store.
-For a start, the vineyards of Mallorca, Ibiza, and Menorca are some of the most picturesque in Spain – grapes ripen in a benign sub-tropical climate and the landscape is spectacular.
-Vineyards cling to steep terraces on the island’s hills and olive, almond and citrus trees dot the fertile land.
+For a start, the vineyards of Mallorca, Ibiza, and Menorca are some of the most picturesque in Spain – grapes ripen in a benign sub-tropical climate, and the landscape is spectacular.
+Vineyards cling to steep terraces on the island’s hills and olive, almond, and citrus trees dot the fertile land.

 Your first port of call in Mallorca must surely be the region of Binissalem-Mallorca.
 A relatively new Spanish appellation, the D.O was established in 1991 and now covers over 600 hectares of vineyards, located in the center of the island, north-east of the capital – Palma.
 The village itself is utterly charming; flanked by the Sierra de Alfaba mountain range, windmills dot the landscape with impunity, lending the region a certain fairytale air.
-There are several good wineries in the region, but for an unbeatable introduction to the wines of Binissalem, make sure to visit Vins Nadal.
-Founded in 1932 by Miquel Nadal Fiol, it is today one of Mallorca’s best wine estates, producing a range of modern, stylish wines from a mix of indigenous and international grape varieties.
+There are many good wineries in the region that are a must on a Mallorca wine tour, but for an unbeatable introduction to the wines of Binissalem, make sure to visit Vins Nadal.
+Founded in 1932 by Miquel Nadal Fiol, today, one of Mallorca’s best wine estates produces a range of modern, stylish wines from a mix of indigenous and international grape varieties.
 Moreover, they welcome visitors and are happy to answer any questions about Mallorca’s wine culture.

 After lunch, we’d suggest driving over to Pla I Llevant, Mallorca’s other important wine region.
-Situated on the south-eastern part of the island, the vineyards spread out in all directions from the districts of Felanitx and Manacor.
+Situated on the south-eastern part of the island, the vineyards spread out in all directions from Felanitx and Manacor’s districts.
 However, before you head over to one of the region’s wineries, spare a thought for Felanitx, which remains one of the island’s prettiest small villages.
-For centuries it has been famous for the Els Cavallets dance, where young children, wearing white trousers, red tops and green hats dance around another child waving a handkerchief to the music, known as La Dama.
+For centuries, the Els Cavallets dance has been famous, where young children, wearing white trousers, red tops, and green hats dance around another child waving a handkerchief to the music, known as La Dama.
 Birthplace of the artist Miquel Barcelo, it is well worth spending an hour exploring its narrow medieval streets and beautiful 17th-century convent.

 Finish your Mallorcan adventure with a morning stroll along what is arguably the island’s most magical spot – Cala Llombards.
 It’s a little piece of tranquility on the southeast coast, a delightfully tourist-free thin strip of white sand framed by pine trees.
 Paradise!